Kyriosity/read-write/dev/design.md

 - user experince (UX), incl. tongues and assistance
 - detection of technical bottlenecks,
 - versions of languages and platforms
-- algotithms
+- algorithms and coding rules,
-- any details of implementation
+- any details of implementation,
+- code and docu managemement